chillgatez/Lab12-AsyncInnManagementSystem/README.md

 The ERD showcases the relationships between the entities in the system:
 - **Hotel**: Represents a hotel with various attributes such as name, address, and phone number.
 - **Room**: Describes individual rooms within hotels, including attributes like room number, layout type, and rate.
-- **Amenity**: Encompasses amenities offered by the hotels, such as Wi-Fi, TV, and air conditioning.
+- **Amenity**: Encompasses amenities offered by the hotels, such as Wi-Fi, microwave, and air conditioning.